rikima-mitsuhashi/VT-May-2020-Android-Image/README.md

 * To enable malware researchers to compare different classification approaches, we disclose how to create our dataset.

 * This dataset contains 164 malware images from 3 different malware families.
-The original malware binary programs are included in the Drebin dataset.
+The original malware binary programs are included in the VirusTotal malwere sample folder.

-* When your papers use the dataset or script-tools for the dataset, please cite the following paper.
+* If your papers use the dataset or the script-tools for the dataset, please cite the following paper.

 * Rikima Mitsuhashi and Takahiro Shinagawa, <br>
 "Exploring Optimal Deep Learning Models for Image-based Malware Variant Classification,"<br>